2008 Los Angeles Dodgers season

+The 2008 Los Angeles Dodgers season was the 119th season for the Los Angeles Dodgers franchise in Major League Baseball (MLB), their 51st season in Los Angeles, California, and their 47th season playing their home games at Dodger Stadium.

-The 2008 Los Angeles Dodgers season featured the Dodgers celebrating their Golden Anniversary in Southern California under new manager Joe Torre as they won the National League West for the first time since 2004, and returned to the postseason after missing the playoffs in 2007.
-The Dodgers did not peak until September when the won 17-8, which was highlighted by the acquisition of superstar outfielder Manny Ramirez.
-Ramirez hit .396 with 17 HRs in 53 games after the trade on July 31st.
+The Dodgers celebrated their Golden Anniversary in Southern California under new manager Joe Torre as they won the National League West for the first time since 2004, and returned to the postseason after missing the playoffs in 2007.
+The Dodgers did not peak until September when the won 17–8, which was highlighted by the acquisition of superstar outfielder Manny Ramirez.
+Ramirez hit .396 with 17 HRs in 53 games after the trade on July 31.
 They swept the Chicago Cubs in the NLDS to advance to the NLCS.
 It was their first playoff series win since 1988 when they went on to win the World Series.
 However, they lost to the Philadelphia Phillies in five games in the NLCS.